Vladimir Dedijer: University career

 His history, The Road to Sarajevo (1966), discusses the origins of World War I. His book Tito (1953), was translated into twenty languages.
 Dedijer donated all his income from that book ($530,000) to charities.
 Dedijer wrote two important accounts of Yugoslav Partisan history: Diary and Tito, both of which have been published in English.

 Human rights activity, later life and death

 Dedijer was considered a leading authority on genocide in the twentieth century.
-Together with French philosopher and activist Jean-Paul Sartre, he chaired the Bertrand Russell International Tribune on War Crimes, organized in 1966, in the role of the first vice-president.
+Together with French philosopher and activist Jean-Paul Sartre, he chaired the Bertrand Russell International Tribunal on War Crimes, organized in 1966, in the role of the first vice-president.

 The First International Russell Tribunal was set up in 1966 to adjudicate the war crimes committed by the US in Vietnam and conducted hearings in 1967.
 The Tribunal was due to sit in Paris, but the French authorities refused to grant an entry visa to Dedijer.
 For that reason, the Tribunal held its first session in Stockholm, Sweden (2-10 May 1967) and the second session in Roskilde, Denmark (20 November-1 December 1967).
 Both sessions were presided by Dedijer.
 The sessions condemned the US for war crimes, aggression, and genocide in the Vietnam War.